lacker/coinkit/testnet/README.md

 ### 5. Running more miners

-To run another miner, just use a different number in `{0, 1, 2, 3}` when running these steps.
+To run another miner, you'll have to add more nodes to your cluster.
+One node per miner.
+Then just use a different number in `{0, 1, 2, 3}` when running these steps.

 # Cleaning up